AliAzimiD/karchiz/README.md

 using the default credentials `admin`/`admin`.
 Superset is pre-configured to connect to the `jobsdb` database so you can start building charts immediately.
-The container installs the PostgreSQL driver at startup using
+The container installs the PostgreSQL driver at startup using `PIP_ADDITIONAL_REQUIREMENTS=psycopg2-binary`.

-`PIP_ADDITIONAL_REQUIREMENTS=psycopg2-binary`.

-Monitoring
-health.py listens on /health and /metrics.
-Integration with Prometheus or other monitoring solutions is possible by adding Prometheus exporters.

 ## Monitoring
 `health.py` exposes `/health` and `/metrics`.
 The `/metrics` endpoint now serves Prometheus-formatted metrics using `prometheus_client`.